sandervandevelde/uwp-iot-device/UwpToIotHub.md

 Let's put a button on the main page of the app to send some telemetry.
 But first let's check out the 'AzureIoTHub.cs' file.

 1. `Open` the file named 'AzureIoTHub.cs'
-2. The file contains a class named which has two methods: 'SendDeviceToCloudMessageAsync' and 'ReceiveCloudToDeviceMessageAsync'. *In this workshop we will only send telemetry*
+2. The file contains a class named which has two methods: 'SendDeviceToCloudMessageAsync' and 'ReceiveCloudToDeviceMessageAsync'. *In this work shop we will only send telemetry*
 3. The method to send data is not that intelligent.
 It only sends a text message.
 Add the following code just below it

-    '''csharp
+    ```csharp
     public static async Task SendDeviceToCloudMessageAsync(Telemetry telemetry)
     {
         var _deviceClient = DeviceClient.CreateFromConnectionString(deviceConnectionString, TransportType.Amqp);